autobib/autobib/docs/changelog/next.md

   - Importing now automatically skips existing data present in your database.
     To insert updated data, use `autobib import --update`.
   - Retrieving data when importing is no longer possible, but reference identifiers can be mapped to canonical identifiers using `--resolve`.
+- `autobib path` now fails for records which are not present in your database.

 ## New features